cu-applied-math/appm-4600-numerics/policies.md

 See the separate [syllabus document](syllabus.md).

 ## Estimated Workload
-This is intended to have a high workload, similar to Calculus III (which is 4 credits) and more than an elective class
+This is intended to have a high workload, similar to a High School gym class.

 ## Prereqs
 APPM 3310 (matrix methods).
 Minimum grades of C-.